Westlake-AI/openmixup/docs/en/install.md

 1. The git commit id will be written to the version number with step d, e.g. 0.1.0+2e7045c.
 The version will also be saved in trained models.

-2. Following the above instructions, openmixup is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it (unless you submit some commits and want to update the version number).
+2. Following the above instructions, openmixup is installed on `dev` (editable) mode, and any local modifications made to the code will take effect immediately (except for the running experiments).
+You can install it to `pip/conda` by `pip install .` and the local modifications will not take effect without reinstalling it.

 3. If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.

 <p align="right">(<a href="#top">back to top</a>)</p>